ChatGhosty/Directory/README.md

   1. Going to folders that don't exist
   2. Going into a folder that returns too many sub-folders
   3. Going or selecting folders without permission
+  4. Graphical issues with sides due to odd terminal widths

 Important Notes:
   I was only able to get this running on Ubuntu and NOT Windows